 - Parasites: Dientamoeba sp, Blastocystis sp, Cryptosporidium sp, Giardia sp, Entamoeba histolytica

 - Bacteria: Salmonella sp, Campylobacter sp, Shigella sp, Yersinia enterocolitica, Aeromonas sp,

-Other tests I commonly refer my clients for are performed by functional labs I work with and include:
+Other tests I commonly refer my clients for are performed by functional labs and include:

-- GI Effects by Genova Diagnostics lab – this is currently the most reliable and comprehensive test that also covers detailed gut microbiome analysis, digestive function and gut inflammation markers.
+- GI Effects by Genova Diagnostics – this is a reliable and comprehensive test that also covers detailed gut microbiome analysis, digestive function and gut inflammation markers.
 It provides invaluable information for tailoring treatment protocols for each client, the management of gut health and overall health as well.
 The test is done at home (one stool sample is needed) and then posted for analysis to the US.

 - Complete Digestive Stool Assessment (CDSA) where a stool sample is collected every day for 3 days to gauge the digestive function and microbiome bacterial balance.
 This test is done at home and the specimen are couriered to the lab for analysis.
 DNA Multiplex PCR test can be added to any CDSA test if parasites are suspected.